Missions at Frontline

 Each Zero community has a missional focus.
 This is an essential element to a missional community.

 WHO, not WHAT: A missional focus needs to be on people, not programs.
 We need to ask WHO we are called to serve and engage, not the things.

 Person(s) of Peace: Community member who will help us reach our WHO.
 (Luke 10:6)

 Real Needs: The tangible needs of our WHO.

 How: The ways in which we will serve our WHO.

-Are you interested in being part of launching Missional Communities at Frontline?
-Sign up for a 4 week intensive class starting early 2017.
-Contact Jesse at email@example.com to put your name on the list.
+Are you interested in being part of launching Zero Communities at Frontline?
+Contact Jesse at email@example.com to get more information

 Sent Events are regular and spontaneous events in which we are sent out of our building and into our community to serve with a Christ-centered message.
 We hope to find ways to meet real needs and more importantly, develop life-to-life relationships with those in our community.

 On October 29th, following second service, we are going to be sent to serve the veteran's community at the Grand Rapids home for veterans.
 We'll be doing this through the simple acts of yard work and intentional conversation.
 Join us as we serve those who have sacrificed so much to serve us.
 Lunch will be provided.
 Signup is not necessary, just come with your yard tools and a desire to serve.